 – Only cash payment is accepted.

 Since I submitted my application on a Monday, I came back on Thursday to collect my passport.
 I took a number for the line at the cashier to pay the visa fee.
 Then you’ll be handed the receipt and wait for your turn to go up to the consul’s window and be given your passport back.
 Now, this is where you’ll find out for yourself if you got the Chinese visa — by flipping through your passport’s pages and (hopefully!) seeing it.

-The application process can seem almost overkill, right?
-Unfortunately that’s how it’s gonna go for those with less than powerful passports… but it definitely helps to know what visas are for, therefore score a higher chance and as always, do try to leave them with little to no reason why they shouldn’t grant you one!
+Just a quick reminder that even after going through the whole process above, I don’t have the authority to 100% guarantee a visa approval.
+I’m just sharing what I know so far to score a higher chance and as always, do try to leave them with little to no reason why they shouldn’t grant you one!
 I did my best to really get this Chinese visa for the first time because 1) it will be a lot easier to acquire it a second time once you’ve already obtained one, and 2) I needed this boost in morale for other visas I will be applying for very soon, too.